 Under cooperation with YJAI, Nu Skin Indonesia’s Children Heart Fund kicked off the program to help impoverished children needing heart surgeries in July 2010.

 Indonesia's Children Heart Foundation (Yayasan Jantung Anak Indonesia - YJAI), Indonesia

 Officially named Yayasan Jantung Anak Indonesia (YJAI) since 2002, the organization was established by the parents of children suffering from heart diseases who were once the patients at the Cipto Mangunkusumo Hospital (RSCM).
 Together with a team of RSCM’s doctors as technical advisor, the organization seeks help to fund the patients from poor family that need funds for their medical treatment, including surgery.

 The Partnership between Nu Skin Malaysia and IJN Foundation

-In June 2008, Nu Skin Malaysia established a partnership with IJN Foundation to form the Nu Skin Malaysia-IJN Foundation Heart Surgery Project for Children with the aim of funding corrective heart surgeries of needy children from impoverished families.
-The partnership started with an initial sponsorship of RM100,000 to IJN Foundation.
-To date, with the support from our distributors, we have saved more than 100 children.
+In June 2008, the Nu Skin Malaysia-IJN Foundation Heart Surgery Project for Children was formed with the aim of funding corrective heart surgeries of needy children from impoverished families.
+Nu Skin Malaysia’s commitment is to aid 1 child per quarter, by contributing up to a maximum of RM25,000 per corrective heart surgery, starting with an initial sponsorship of RM100,000 to IJN Foundation.

 Introduction of IJN Foundation